Steven Jesse Bernstein: History

 The concept for the Bernstein album Prison was for Jesse to do a raw live performance at the State Penitentiary Special Offenders unit in Monroe, Washington in 1991.
 Jesse went with his manager Barbara Buckland, Bruce Pavitt from Sub Pop Records, Grant Alden (then a writer for Rocket magazine and later the co-founder of No Depression magazine), photographer Arthur S. Aubry, and various technical assistance people.
 None of the session except for the photos taken by Aubry was usable.
 Sub Pop later contracted Steve Fisk to finish the project.
 The album was intended to be produced along the same lines as Johnny Cash's At Folsom Prison, but Fisk later decided to score a collection of other Bernstein's recordings with jazz and ambient music, as Bernstein's performance at Monroe was too poor to be released.
 The album was not completed by the time of Bernstein's death.

 On October 22, 1991, at the age of 40, Bernstein committed suicide by stabbing himself in the throat while visiting friends in Neah Bay, Washington, although not simultaneously.

 Prison was released on April 1, 1992.
 In 1994, one of these recordings, "Me and Her Outside (No No Man)," was used in the film Natural Born Killers.

 I Am Secretly an Important Man, a collection of poetry, short stories, and spoken performances, was released in March 1996 by Zero Hour Publishing.

 His song A Little Bit of Everything (That Brought Me Down to This), from the Trigger Recordings album, The Sad Bag, was also included on the two-CD set Home Alive, the proceeds from which benefited women's self-defense groups in the Seattle area.

-Eventually, filmmaker Peter Sillen released a documentary on Bernstein, I Am Secretly An Important Man, in spite of everybody.
+In 2010, filmmaker Peter Sillen released a documentary on Bernstein, I Am Secretly An Important Man.